-

 The Health Behaviour in School-aged Children (HBSC) survey is a WHO collaborative cross-national study that monitors the health behaviours, health outcomes and social environments of school-aged children every four years.
 HBSC Ireland surveys school-going children aged 9-18 years.
 The study is conducted by the HBSC Ireland team, based at the Health Promotion Research Centre, University of Galway.

-Launched on Tuesday 3rd June, by the Minister of State at the Department of Health with special responsibility for Public Health, Wellbeing and the National Drugs Strategy, Jennifer Murnane O’Connor TD, the report presents findings on the health and wellbeing of children in Ireland between 1998 and 2022.
+The HBSC Ireland report Trends in Health Behavious, Outcomes and Contexts: 1988-2022 presents findings on the health and wellbeing of children in Ireland between 1998 and 2022.
 To date, HBSC Ireland has collected data from 70,533 school-aged children aged 10-17 years across the Republic of Ireland.
 The report describes the self-reported health status of children in Ireland over time in relation to key indicators: health behaviours, health outcomes and the contexts of their lives.
 Internationally comparable trends data are also included.

-HBSC Ireland 2022
+HBSC IRELAND 2022

 The The Irish Health Behaviour in School Children (HBSC) Study 2022 was launched via an online webinar on Thursday 2nd May at 10.00am.